-The combined financial statement presentation follows the accounting standards requirements for not-for-profit organizations.
+Financial statement presentation follows the accounting standards requirements for not-for-profit organizations.
 Under these standards, an organization is required to report information regarding its financial position and activities according to two classes of net assets depending upon the existence and/or nature of any donor restrictions as follows: net assets without donor restrictions and net assets with donor restrictions.

-All the net assets of the Corporation at September 30, 2019 and 2018 are classified as without donor restrictions.
+All the net assets of the Corporation at September 30, 2020 and 2019 are classified as without donor restrictions.